amitxv/PC-Tuning/docs/physical-setup.md

 - Disable BCLK Spread Spectrum and ensure BCLK frequency is close to 100.00 as possible in [HWiNFO](https://www.hwinfo.com)/[CPU-Z](https://www.cpuid.com/softwares/cpu-z.html)

 - Set a static all-core frequency and voltage for the CPU.
 Variation in hardware clocks can introduce jitter due to the process of frequency transitions.
-Enable XMP for your RAM or configure the frequency and timings manually (see MemTestHelper).
+Enable XMP for your RAM or configure the frequency and timings manually.
 While increasing frequency or changing timings, ensure that the changes are positive in benchmarks such as [liblava](https://github.com/liblava/liblava) and [MLC](https://www.intel.com/content/www/us/en/developer/articles/tool/intelr-memory-latency-checker.html) due to error correction.
 Core/uncore/memory affect each other in terms of stability, see the [Stability and Hardware Clocking](#stability-hardware-clocking-and-thermal-performance) section for more information

     - Configure load-line calibration to minimize vcore fluctuation under load (try to aim for a flat line), this setting varies between motherboards so do your own research
     - See [integralfx/MemTestHelper](https://github.com/integralfx/MemTestHelper/blob/oc-guide/DDR4%20OC%20Guide.md)